-All these cell, invitee dignitaries, expert professors from different fields, who impart extra and special classes to the students, based on curriculum.
+All these cell, invites dignitaries, expert professors from different fields, who impart extra and special classes to the students, based on curriculum.

 - 1.1.6 What are the contributions of the institution and/or its staff members to the development of the curriculum by the University?
+(Number of staff members/departments represented on the Board of Studies, student feedback provided, specific suggestions etc.) - Ans- Some of the staff members are in the University Board of studies, representing different departments; hence they form a part in curriculum development by the University.

+Motha Doord of studies Dt DCII Doinum

+- No. of staff members in Board of studies.

+- 7 staff member out of 19 are in Board of studies.

+- They are-

+• Dr. Mahesh Chandra Sharma- Sanskrit Board , Chhattisgarh

+• Dr. S.K.
+Donre- Maths, board of studies, Ft.
+KSU, Kalpul

+• Dr. Kailash Sharma- Hindi, ,

+• Dr. Smriti Agrwal Physics "
-(Number of staff members/departments represented on the Board of Studies, student feedback provided, specific suggestions etc.) - Ans- Some of the staff members are in the University Board of studies, representing different departments; hence they form a part in curriculum development by the University. - No. of staff members in Board of studies. - 7 staff member out of 19 are in Board of studies. - They are- - Dr. Mahesh Chandra Sharma- Sanskrit Board , Chhattisgarh - Dr. S.K.
-Bohre- Maths, Board of studies ,Pt.RSU,Raipur - Dr. Kailash Sharma- Hindi ,"...... - Dr. Dr. Smriti Sharma- Physics"..... - Dr. Kiran Ramteke- Sociology"..... - Dr. Anil Jain- Commerce"..... - Dr.Arti Diwan- Home Science....."..... - Feedback are taken by the teachers from the students. - Feedbacks are also entertained, by alumni and parents during their meets. - 1.1.7 Does the institution develop curriculum for any of the courses offered (other than those under the purview of the affiliating university) by it?
-If 'Yes' give details on the process (Needs Assessment, design, development and planning) and the courses for which the curriculum has been developed.

-Ans- The institution does not develop any specific curriculum, for the institution Curriculum is furnished by the University for All the Courses.
+• Dr. Kiran Ramteke- Political Science ,

+• Dr. Anil Jain- Commerce "

+• Dr.Arti Diwan- Home Science ,,,

+- Feedback is taken by the teachers from the students. - Feedbacks are also entertained, by alumni and parents during their meets. - 1.1.7 Does the institution develop curriculum for any of the courses offered (other than those under the purview of the affiliating university) by it?
+If 'Yes' give details on the process (Needs Assessment, design, development and planning) and the courses for which the curriculum has been developed. - Ans The institution does not develop any specific curriculum, for the institution Curriculum is furnished by the University for All the Courses.